BY IAN FEUER

 When i was 8 years old, I was asked by a neighbors kid if i wanted to play soccer because his team was in desperate need for players.
 I had no idea that the kid asking me if I wanted to play soccer was the nephew of the infamous Chicago Mob Boss Toni Spilatro!
 (The movie Casino is based on his life story) How could I say no?
 “Fah-get-a-bout-it!”

 At age 10 I joined a club team called the Generals.
-The coach was a guy named Larry Griffith or as I call him to this day "Coach" He became my mentor and had a belief in me that even I had to raise to try and keep up.
+The coach was a guy named Larry Griffith or as I call him to this day "Coach" He became my mentor and had a belief in me that I had to raise in myself to try and keep up with his.

 His son Aaron was on the team and we became best friends.
 Aaron and I would spend hours playing a game we invented called hall soccer.
 It's a game where one player would be at each end of a hallway and we would battle to score on each other using a sock ball we made.